 - Autism Watch offers a scientific perspective on the variety of aspects of ASD and is designed primarily for families of children and adults with ASD as well as others who are treating or supporting people with ASD.
 The site provides basic information about and provides a scientific analysis of treatment approaches, reviews the various theories regarding the cause of autism and their merits along with a list of reliable sources of autism information.

 - CIRCA – The Centre for Interdisciplinary Research and Collaboration in Autism gives insight into the work that Canadian researchers are involved in.
-The University of British Columbia is the base for this new initiative to bring together autism researchers across Canada.

 Interested in becoming involved in research?

 Are you a BC parent interested in becoming involved in research?
 See ‘Participating in Autism Research‘ for online surveys and studies looking for participants.